 In a more dramatic gesture, the US Naval Academy has started teaching celestial navigation again after a 20 year hiatus.

 At the same time, there seems to be a real uptick in concern among civilian navigation and timing technologists about GPS vulnerabilities, that so many things depend upon it, and there are so few affordable and adequate backup systems.

 There was a lot of talk at the recent ION GNSS+ event in Tampa about GPS vulnerabilities and backup systems.
 Both New York University, and The Association of Old Crows have recently sponsored on-line events addressing the problem.
-A link to a recording of the Old Crows’ event can be found here.

 The upcoming ITFS annual event and this week’s IAIN’s quadrennial Word Congress both have significant time devoted time to problems with jamming and spoofing.